ai/about-postcss/speech.md

 And it is a main problem.
 Many great ideas looked very crazy at the beginning.
 What people thought about iPhone, when it was released?
 What people thought about Web applications 15 years ago?
-Or what people thought airplanes, when they were invented century ago.
+Or what people thought about airplanes, when they were invented century ago.

 We must have some playground to make mistakes if we want new awesome ideas.
 If we want long-term development of the Web.